cortexlabs/cortex/docs/apis/system-packages.md

 ## Build and Push to a Container Registry

-We will build a new image called `my-api` and push it to a repository in a container registry.
+Create a repository to store your image.

 ```
-# We will be pushing to AWS ECR in this example
+# We create a repository in AWS ECR

 export AWS_ACCESS_KEY_ID="***"
 export AWS_SECRET_ACCESS_KEY="***"